viblo/pymunk/docs/src/index.rst

 The pymunk Vision
 =================

-    "*Make 2d physics easy to include in your game :)*"
+    "*Make 2d physics easy to include in your game*"

 It is (or is striving to be):